ricekot/ricekot.github.io/_posts/2021/2021-08-30-soaring-through-stars-as-an-astra-naut.md

 </table>
 </center>

 Other than being written in Python, the service uses Docker for containerization, Kubernetes for orchestration, PostgreSQL for the database, and DigitalOcean for hosting.
 The Scanner Rules add-on for ZAP is a major component of the service that consists of custom scan rules and metadata about vulnerabilities. *Chowkidar* is written in Java, and most rules in Scanner Rules are written in JavaScript.
+We created a deliberately-vulnerable application called [HypeJab](https://github.com/ricekot/hypejab) to test some of these rules.

-In the last few weeks of my internship, I worked on a browser extension (a fork of Selenium IDE) that would allow customers to record actions on their website using selenium and export them in a format that ZAP can understand.
+In the last few weeks of my internship, I worked on a browser extension (a fork of [Selenium IDE](https://github.com/SeleniumHQ/selenium-ide)) that would allow customers to record actions on their website using selenium and export them in a format that ZAP can understand.

 I did all my work remotely and I didn't find it to be a problem at all.
 We used Slack for textual discussions and Discord voice channels for daily stand-up meetings; Ora for managing tasks and a self-hosted GitLab instance for version control.
 We had a "convivial meet" at the end of every month where we played online games like skribbl.io to break the ice and got to know each other better.